 Automatic monitoring stations

-Camden has four automatic monitoring stations located across the borough.
+Camden has five automatic monitoring stations located across the borough.
 These are permanent installations which contain sophisticated electronic instruments to measure a variety of pollutants.
-Data is transmitted every 15 minutes to a central management system which is then automatically uploaded to the LondonAir website, where you can find data for all four stations, create graphs and download raw data.
+Data is transmitted every 15 minutes to a central management system which is then automatically uploaded to the LondonAir website, where you can find data for all five stations, create graphs and download raw data.
 This monitoring network is maintained by King's College London on behalf of the Greater London Authority.

 To view a graph of the pollutant levels over the past 7 days for each site, please click on the location links below.

 Diffusion tube monitors

-Diffusion tubes monitor long term trends of NO2 concentrations and we have 16 sites located across Camden which we use for annual air quality reporting.
+Diffusion tubes monitor long-term trends of NO2 concentrations and we have 19 sites located across Camden which we use for annual air quality reporting.
 The tubes are typically mounted on lampposts or buildings and are collected every four weeks and sent to a laboratory for analysis, and the data then uploaded to this website.
 Although the tubes cannot be used to provide up to the minute pollution levels, they are easy to use and provide helpful complementary background data to the automatic monitors.